The Binding of the Hands

-Whilst we will work together to ensure that the terms and symbology used in your ceremony feel comfortable and fitting for you, and we use the terms and symbology of your choice, if you don’t follow a particular path or tradition you may prefer to have just a binding of the hands within a more personal ceremony.
+Whilst we will work with you to ensure that the terms and symbology used in your ceremony feel comfortable and fitting for you, and we use the terms and symbology of your choice, if you don’t follow a particular path or tradition you may prefer to have a binding of the hands within a more personal ceremony.

 An introduction / setting the scene / explaining symbolism